wejarrard/tf-binding-prediction/finetuning/data-processing-notes/README.md

 ### 🔜 Next Steps:

 💡 Given the observations, there's an evident need to brainstorm methods that could potentially augment the impact of reads on our predictions.
-This might necessitate a deeper examination of the dataset or pondering over architectural modifications for heightened sensitivity to reads.
+This might mean a deeper examination of the dataset or thinking about architectural modifications for heightened sensitivity to reads.

 ---